Subjects and Curriculum | Epsom College

 Physical Education

-We offer pupils everything from core PE provision to all years, through to a sports performance and sports science-focused syllabus at GCSE and A-level.
+We offer pupils everything from core PE provision to all years, through to a sports performance and sports science-focused syllabus at GCSE, A-level and BTEC Sport.

 Years 7, 8 & 9